jyrkioraskari/IFCtoLBD/IFCtoLBD_MCP/README.md

 ## Tools

+- `load_ifc`: converts once and returns a reusable model ID, IFC checksum, schema, converter version, and conversion profile.
+Identical checksum/version/profile requests reuse the loaded model.
+- `describe_model`, `get_entity`, `list_classes`, and `list_properties`: inspect a loaded model without reconversion.
+- `query_model`: runs a parsed, row-limited SPARQL `SELECT` query against a loaded model.
+Federated `SERVICE` clauses are rejected.
+- `validate_model`: applies one or more versioned SHACL packs and retains the standard RDF validation report without changing the model.
+- `explain_validation`: returns the report's focus nodes, paths, values, severities, source shapes, and messages in structured form.
+It does not repair data.
+- `close_model`: releases the model, converter, TDB2 session, and geometry resources.
 - `convert_ifc_to_lbd`: converts an IFC file to RDF.
 It returns serialized RDF inline, or writes it to `outputPath`.
 - `summarize_ifc_lbd`: converts an IFC file and returns triple count, subject count, and sample subjects.
 - `query_ifc_lbd`: converts an IFC file and runs a SPARQL `SELECT` query against the in-memory Jena model.